pirataspinhal/algorithms/data_structures/queue/README.md

 # Queue

 A queue is a data structure to store elements in a FIFO way (First In, First Out).
-Items are always added at the end of the queue and removed at the beginning.
+Items are always added at the end of the queue and removed at the beginning (front).

 # Implementation